beeva-enriqueotero/beeva-poc-dsstne/README.md

 |HEAD detached at [9f08739](https://github.com/amznlabs/amazon-dsstne/tree/9f08739b62b3d3f7c742e30f83c55b65aaf7920b) , Amazon DSSTNE (ami-d6f2e6bc)| p = 0.5, beta = 2.0 |threshold=0, k-fold=5|0.2627| 0%

 #### Timing

-The rows are sort by matching its indexes with the corresponding result in the table above.

-In case of k-folding, results were similar so just one of them is shown.

 | generateNetCDF input | generateNetCDF output |  training | prediction | num recommendations
 | ---- | ---- | ----| ---- | ---- | ----